pabloduarte9679/TonoFetchBsd/README.md

 TonoFetch is a custom, fast, and highly customizable CLI system information tool inspired by `fastfetch` and `neofetch`.
 It displays system information visually in the terminal alongside an ASCII logo, with support for themes, modules, and JSON export.

+This is an attempt to port this freebsd
 ## Features

 - **System Information**: Displays OS, Kernel, Uptime, Shell, CPU, RAM, Disk, etc.